 The family live in a rural village close to Bhubaneswar in India.
-Sanjit was a quiet, shy boy who stuck closely to his mother as his father was often at work.
+Sanjit is a quiet, shy boy: when he was younger, he followed his mother closely because his father was often away at work.

 Pramila was so proud of her little boy, but years of worry had affected her deeply: she became tearful when she spoke to us about the struggles Sanjit faced.